arp7/FsPerfTest/README.md

 ## hdfs-perf

-Micro benchmarks for HDFS/HCFS perf testing.
+Micro benchmarks for Apache HDFS/HCFS perf testing.
 The package includes the following two tests:

-1. FsStress: A very simplistic multi-threaded client that can issue metadata requests to a Hadoop-Compatible File System (HCFS) to measure its metadata IOPS.
+1. FsStress: A very simplistic multi-threaded client that can issue metadata requests to a Apache Hadoop-Compatible File System (HCFS) to measure its metadata IOPS.
 1. WriteFile: A multi-threaded write IO test that allows tweaking write parameters like replication, IO size, number of threads etc. A single thread should be able to saturate the network or single disk bandwidth (whichever is lower).
 This test is currently HDFS-specific.

 ## Building